okta/okta-oidc-xamarin/README.md

 2. From the `Installed` tab select `Xamarin.Essentials` and click `Update`; this should update `Xamarin.Essentials` to the latest version (v1.6.1 as of 03/08/2021).
 3. From the `Installed` tab select `Xamarin.Forms` and click `Update`; this should update `Xamarin.Forms` to the latest version (v5.0.0.2012 as of 03.08/2021).

+## Add Okta.Xamarin

+This section describes how to add Xamarin related Okta packages to your projects.

+The following operations are performed from `Solution Explorer`; to ensure `Solution Explorer` is visible go to `View` > `Solution Explorer`.

+To add Okta Xamarin packages do the following:

+1. Right click on the project `MyOktaApp` and select `Manage Nuget Packages...`.
+2. In the `NuGet Package Manager` window click `Browse`.
+3. In the search box type `Okta.Xamarin`.
+4. Select `Okta.Xamarin` then click the `Install` button.
+Accept defaults on any prompts that may appear.
+5. Right click on the project `MyOktaApp.Android` and select `Manage Nuget Packages...`.
+6. In the `NuGet Package Manager` window click `Browse`.
+7. In the search box type `Okta.Xamarin`.
+8. Select `Okta.Xamarin` then click the `Install` button.
+Accept defaults on any prompts that may appear.
+9. Select `Okta.Xamarin.Android` then click the `Install` button.
+Accept defaults on any prompts that may appear.
+10. Right click on the project `MyOktaApp.iOS` and select `Manage Nuget Packages...`.
+11. In the `NuGet Package Manager` window click `Browse`.
+12. In the search box type `Okta.Xamarin`.
+13. Select `Okta.Xamarin` then click the `Install` button.
+Accept defaults on any prompts that may appear.
+14. Select `Okta.Xamarin.iOS` then click the `Install` button.
+Accept defaults on any prompts that may appear.

+## Update Android Target Framework

+The minimum supported Android version of the `Okta Xamarin Sdk` is `Android 10.0 (Q)`.

+The following operations are performed from `Solution Explorer`; to ensure `Solution Explorer` is visible go to `View` > `Solution Explorer`.

+To update the Android version for your Android project do the following:

+1. Right click on `MyOktaApp.Android` and select `Properties`.
+2. In the properties window ensure that the `Application` section is selected.
+3. From the dropdown labeled `Compile using Android version: (Target Framework)` select `Android 10.0 (Q)`.

 ## Configure Your Application

-This section details how to configure your Okta Xamarin application.
+This section describes how to configure your Okta Xamarin application.
 These instructions assume you are using `Visual Studio` and were tested with `Visual Studio Community 2019` Version 16.8.0.

 ### Android Configuration